For a faster, more profitable home sale

 Decluttering your living room of excess furniture will instantly make the room feel more spacious as well as revealing any hidden focal points.

-Home buyers will be looking for a living room that is spacious enough for their entertainment needs, as well as a relaxing retreat for their personal use.
+Home buyers are looking for a living room spacious enough for their entertainment needs, as well as a relaxing retreat for their personal use.

-In the picture above you see a television and table crammed into a corner, wires exposed, a cluster of unrelated items on the fireplace mantle, objects strewn across the coffee table and rumpled blankets and pillows casually thrown down.
+What's wrong: In the picture above you see a television and table crammed in a corner, exposed wires, a cluster of unrelated items haphazardly strewn across the fireplace mantle, objects thrown across the coffee table and rumpled blankets and pillows casually thrown down.
 The coffee table is far too high for the furniture.

 What is space planning?
-It's part of the home interior design process; understanding balance, visual weight, traffic patterns, scale, and axis before planning furniture layouts in your home.
+It's part of the home interior design process; understanding how balance, visual weight, traffic patterns, scale and axis effects the furniture layouts in your home.